 Though it takes more than 3 days to appreciate the full variety of activities on offer in this Southeast Asian destination, it’s definitely a good start.
-It makes sense to try and plan your short trip ahead of time to make the most of every moment.
+It makes sense to try to plan your short trip ahead of time to make the most of every moment.
 Read on for both itinerary suggestions, and ideas for awesome things to do during your visit.

 After a long journey on a bus, train or plane I usually feel the urge to stretch my legs and explore my surroundings by walking.
 You might already be familiar with some classic images of Singapore, which is why I suggest starting your first day with an easy walk from your hotel to the core of Downtown Singapore.